• Learning Center

 According to Zippia, 75% of consumers prefer companies that offer rewards.

-To build stronger relationships, businesses can:
+To strengthen relationships, businesses should:

-Common challenges in building a customer-centric business
+Common challenges in becoming a customer-centric business

 Implementing and maintaining a customer-centric approach requires businesses to consistently prioritize customer experience and satisfaction.